 One problem for many small business owners is that they have to sell their products and services on net-30 terms.
 Many owners can’t afford to wait 30 to 60 days to get paid by their commercial clients.
 You can solve this problem by factoring your invoices.

 Factoring gives you an immediate advance against your slow-paying invoices.
 This advance improves your working capital immediately.
 Factoring lines are flexible and can increase as your sales grow.
+Learn more about merchant cash advances vs. factoring.

 Looking for financing?